top of page

 • frustrated

-The work of therapy does not only happen during the session itself.
+Therapy does not only happen during the 50-minute session itself.

 Many people find it helpful to: